-- (i) avoiding specific investment in business activities with adverse health and social impacts including tobacco, nuclear weapons, civilian firearms, controversial weapons, conventional weapons, and for-profit prisons; and - (ii) human rights, labour rights, supply chain and anti-bribery and corruption as set out in the principles of the UN Global Compact.
+- i. avoiding specific investment in business activities with adverse health and social impacts including tobacco, nuclear weapons, civilian firearms, controversial weapons, conventional weapons, for-profit prisons, gambling and adult entertainment; and - ii. human rights, labour rights, supply chain and anti-bribery and corruption as set out in the principles of the UN Global Compact.

-Further information on the methodology and specific parameters of the Index that the Fund tracks can be found here.
+Further information on the methodology and specific parameters of the Index that the Fund tracks can be found here: www.msci.com/index/methodology/latest/PABPlusSelCust

-The Fund has an index tracking strategy whereby it seeks to track the risk and return characteristics of the Index - the MSCI Pacific Custom ESG Index ("the Index") - by investing directly in assets that are Index constituents.
+The Fund has an index tracking strategy whereby it seeks to track the risk and return characteristics of the Index - by investing directly in assets that are Index constituents.
 The Index is calculated and screened by MSCI based on environmental and social criteria determined by the Investment Manager.